-- Monthly reports will be due to the State on the 18th day of the following month. - Quarterly reports will be provided to the State on the 18th day of the month following the end of each quarter. - Annual reports will be submitted to the State on the 30th day of the month following the end of the calendar year. - Exceptions to this schedule will be identified with the applicable report.
+- Monthly reports will be due to the State on the 18th day of the following month. - •Quarterly reports will be provided to the State on the 18th day of the month following the end of each quarter. - •Annual reports will be submitted to the State on the 30th day of the month following the end of the calendar year. - •Exceptions to this schedule will be identified with the applicable report - •Report formats will be provided at implementation.